Psykotikism/Mutant_Tanks/README.md

 }
 ```

-2. Can you add more abilities?
+2. Can you add more abilities or features?

-- That depends on whether it's doable/possible or not, and if I want to add it.
+- That depends on whether it's doable/possible and if I want to add it.
-- If it's from another plugin, it would depend on whether the code is too long or not, and if it is, I most likely won't go through all that effort for just 1 ability.
+- If it's from another plugin, it would depend on whether the code is too long, and if it is, I most likely won't go through all that effort for just 1 ability.
 - Post on the AM thread or PM me.

 3. How do I enable/disable the plugin in certain game modes?